Chriss4302-del/About-me/README.md

 Hi, I’m Christoffer 👋

 I’m an IT student focused on cloud, cybersecurity, and IT operations.
-I enjoy working hands-on with systems and building projects to understand how things work in practice.
+I enjoy learning by trying things out and building small projects along the way.

 ---